Types of surgery for invasive bladder cancer

 Removing part of the bladder is not commonly used for bladder cancer.
 This type of operation is usually only possible if you have an adenocarcinoma of the bladder, which is not a common type.
 After partial cystectomy, you can pass urine in the normal way, but your bladder will be smaller and so you may need to go to the loo more often.

 A radical cystectomy means taking out the whole bladder and the nearby lymph nodes.
 In men, the surgeon also takes the prostate out.
 In women the surgeon removes the tube that takes urine from the bladder to the outside of the body (the urethra).
-Your surgeon may want to take out the womb and ovaries as well.
+The surgeon removes the prostate and urethra because bladder cancer can come back in these areas.
+In women the surgeon may need to take out the womb and ovaries as well.
 If this is a possibility, your surgeon will talk this through with you beforehand.
-The surgeon removes the prostate and urethra because bladder cancer can come back in these areas.

 When your bladder is removed, you need to have another way of collecting your urine.
 There are several different operations.
 You may have

-A urostomy is the most common and straightforward operation for invasive bladder cancer.
+A urostomy is the most common operation for invasive bladder cancer.
 It has been done since the 1950s and is also called an ileal conduit (pronounced eye-lee-al con-dwee).

 When the operation is finished, your urine will run down the ureters, through the piece of bowel and out through the stoma.
 You will need to wear a waterproof bag (urostomy bag) over the stoma to collect the urine.
 The bag sticks over the stoma.
 You can empty the bag as often as you would normally go to the toilet to pass urine.
 Look at the living with bladder cancer section for more information about life after bladder surgery.

-This is a newer operation than the urostomy.
-It means that you do not have to wear a bag to collect your urine.
+This type of operation means that you don't have to wear a bag to collect your urine.
 It is a more difficult operation than the urostomy and needs to be carried out by a specialist surgeon.
 Because the operation is more complicated, about 1 in 5 people need further surgery to correct problems afterwards.

 The surgeon takes a piece of your bowel and makes it into a pouch inside the body.
 The pouch opens out from the abdomen through a stoma (like the urostomy).
 Usually, the surgeon makes the stoma under your tummy button (navel), so that it does not show under clothes.

-This is a newer operation for bladder cancer and is carried out by specialist surgeons.
-This operation isn't possible for everyone and is only suitable for you if
+This operation is carried out by specialist surgeons.
+It isn't possible for everyone and is only suitable for you if

 - You are at low risk of your cancer coming back